ucsd-ets/datahub-docker-stack/Documentations/actions.md

 they have the right contents and features, and lastly publishing it on Dockerhub.
-We also add in steps to generate image "manifests" for listing out package informations and publishing them to the project wiki, and steps to dump logs and various artifacts that were produced in the Action run into zip files and uploaded for reference.
+We also add in steps to generate image "manifests" for listing out package informations and publishing them to the project wiki, and steps to dump logs and various artifacts that were produced in the Actions run into zip files and uploaded for reference.

 This action defined by `main.yml` triggers our entire pipeline.
 It happens on all PRs to the main branch and all commits on all branches.
 (Tips: to skip action on push, add "skip ci" to your commit message.)